 Then let’s dive in.

 Affiliate marketing is a form of performance marketing in which a business rewards affiliate marketers for referring customers.

 As an affiliate marketer, you’ll find products or services that are relevant to your audience, and that you’re happy to recommend.

 Then you’ll create content about those products or services, incorporating your affiliate link.
-That content could take the form of a blog post, a social media post, a video on your YouTube channel, an email marketing newsletter, or something else entirely.
+That content could be a blog post, a social media post, a video on your YouTube channel, an email marketing newsletter, or something else entirely.

-Either way, every time someone clicks your link, visits the website of your affiliate partner, and makes a purchase, you earn a commission.
+Either way, every time someone clicks your link, visits your affiliate partner’s website, and makes a purchase, you earn a commission.